UserDna95/Telecom-Dashboard/README.md

     0
 ) * 100

-The same was done for all other attributes including ARPU, User data, Market share, and type of plans.
+The same was done for all other attributes, including ARPU, User data, Market share, and type of plans.

 > Page 2: "Before and after 5G (plan/market)"